Employment

 Nobles seeks candidates who desire ongoing professional growth and demonstrate a dedication to young people.
 We have long been committed to diversity, and take pride in attracting and supporting faculty and staff from a broad range of backgrounds and experiences.
 Read our school mission.

-Our employee culture hinges on the belief that we best serve our students when we ourselves are professionally challenged and physically, emotionally and financially well.
-We encourage balance through on-campus initiatives: a fitness center and classes, healthy challenges, professional development, counseling about topics from finance to nutrition, team-building events, counseling/mental health resources, a book club, mindfulness, gym and retail discounts and a community garden.
+Our employee culture hinges on the belief that we best serve our students when we ourselves are professionally challenged and physically, emotionally, and financially well.
+We encourage balance through on-campus initiatives: a fitness center and classes, healthy challenges, professional development, counseling about topics from finance to nutrition, team-building events, counseling/mental health resources, a book club, mindfulness, gym and retail discounts, and a community garden.

 Founded in 1866, Noble and Greenough School is an academic community dedicated to student growth and self-discovery.
 Nobles inspires students to achieve their highest potential and to lead lives characterized by service to others.
 One of the school’s deepest values is “relationship before task”—a belief that excellence is built on community and connection.
 Nobles is committed to creating a learning environment that represents diversity of race, gender identities, sexual orientation, religion, ethnicity, national origin, background, experience, and perspective.
 Doing so is intrinsic to our mission and improves the educational experience for all.

 People of color, people with disabilities, members of the LGBTQIA+ community, religious minorities, and members of other historically underrepresented groups are encouraged to apply.
 Please note that Nobles does offer campus housing as a benefit for some positions, but the availability is extremely limited and not guaranteed.
-Candidates must be eligible to work in the U.S. to be considered.
+Candidates must be eligible to work in the U.S.A. to be considered.

 Current Job Openings